 Survival guide to the smoking area

-How to cope with smoking areas when you're trying to stay off the smokes.
+How to cope with smoking areas when you're trying to quit.

-Anyone who has tried to quit smoking will have been there before - quitting is going great and you’ve been off the smokes for three weeks.
-You’ve played everything by the book and you are using the “not a single puff” rule.
-You’ve made a quitting plan – choosing the healthy options, increasing your daily physical activity and your strategies for the cravings are working.
-And to be honest, you’re feeling pretty delighted about this.
+Anyone who has tried to quit smoking or vaping will have been there before - quitting is going great and you’ve been smoke-free for three weeks.
+You’ve been sticking to your quitting plan – choosing the healthy options, increasing your daily physical activity, and your strategies for how to handle cravings are working.

-Your quit plan seems to be working well for the most part- though your worried about social situations with alcohol and being along with others who smoke, situations up to now you have been avoiding.
+Your quit plan is working well, but you're worried about social situations with alcohol and being around others who smoke, situations that you've been avoiding up until now.

 Surviving the smoking area without the smokes